slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+> *"An idealist is one who helps the other fellow to make a profit."
+-- Henry Ford*
 > *"A business is simply an idea to make other people’s lives better."
 -- Richard Branson*
 > *"If you can change people’s lives you have a business."